Singapore turns vacant space into urban farms

-SINGAPORE Resource-scarce Singapore is turning vacant pockets of land into space for urban farming as the island city strives to ease its reliance on imported food.
+SINGAPORE (Reuters) - Resource-scarce Singapore is turning vacant pockets of land into space for urban farming as the island city strives to ease its reliance on imported food.

 The wealthy Southeast Asian city-state imports more than 90 percent of its food, much of it from neighbouring countries, which can leave it exposed to potential supply chain disruptions.